Piet Mondrian: Netherlands (1872–1911)

-Paris (1911–1914)
+Paris (1912–1914)

-In 1911, Mondrian moved to Paris and changed his name, dropping an "a" from "Mondriaan", to emphasize his departure from the Netherlands, and his integration within the Parisian avant-garde.
+In 1912, Mondrian moved to Paris and changed his name, dropping an "a" from "Mondriaan", to emphasize his departure from the Netherlands, and his integration within the Parisian avant-garde.
 While in Paris, the influence of the Cubist style of Pablo Picasso and Georges Braque appeared almost immediately in Mondrian's work.
 Paintings such as The Sea (1912) and his various studies of trees from that year still contain a measure of representation, but, increasingly, they are dominated by geometric shapes and interlocking planes.
 While Mondrian was eager to absorb the Cubist influence into his work, it seems clear that he saw Cubism as a "port of call" on his artistic journey, rather than as a destination.
-Piet Mondrian’s Cubist period lasted from 1912 to 1917.
+Piet Mondrian's Cubist period lasted from 1912 to 1917.

 Netherlands (1914–1918)

 Unlike the Cubists, Mondrian still attempted to reconcile his painting with his spiritual pursuits, and in 1913 he began to fuse his art and his theosophical studies into a theory that signaled his final break from representational painting.
 While Mondrian was visiting the Netherlands in 1914, World War I began, forcing him to remain there for the duration of the conflict.
 During this period, he stayed at the Laren artists' colony, where he met Bart van der Leck and Theo van Doesburg, who were both undergoing their own personal journeys toward abstraction.
 Van der Leck's use of only primary colors in his art greatly influenced Mondrian.
 After a meeting with Van der Leck in 1916, Mondrian wrote, "My technique which was more or less Cubist, and therefore more or less pictorial, came under the influence of his precise method."
 With Van Doesburg, Mondrian founded De Stijl (The Style), a journal of the De Stijl Group, in which he first published essays defining his theory, which he called neoplasticism.

-Mondrian published "De Nieuwe Beelding in de schilderkunst" ("The New Plastic in Painting"), in twelve installments during 1917 and 1918.
+Mondrian published "De Nieuwe Beelding in de schilderkunst" ("The New Visualisation in Painting"), in twelve installments during 1917 and 1918.
 This was his first major attempt to express his artistic theory in writing.
 Mondrian's best and most-often quoted expression of this theory, however, comes from a letter he wrote to H. P. Bremmer in 1914: